Asymptotic quantization of exponential random graphs

 \subsection{Finite $n$ geometry}

 As we saw in Section \ref{mei}, the critical directions are determined by the limiting object $P$.
-For finite $n$, an analogous role is played by the convex support of $\mathcal{E}_n$, which is defined as
+For finite $n$, an analogous role is played by the convex support of $\mathcal{E}_n$, which is given by the polytope

-The interior of $P_n$ is equal to all possible expected values of the sufficient statistics: $P_n^{\circ} = \{\mathbb{E}_\beta \left(t(G_n)\right), \beta \in \mathbb{R}^2 \}$.
+The interior of $P_n$ is equal to all possible expected values of the sufficient statistics $\{\mathbb{E}_{n,\beta} \left(t(G_n)\right), \beta \in \mathbb{R}^2 \}$, where $\mathbb{E}_{n,\beta}$ is the expectation operator with respect to the measure $\mathbb{P}_{n,\beta}$.
 Thus, it provides a different parametrization of $\mathcal{E}_n$, known as the mean-value parametrization (see, e.g., \cite{BRN:78,BROWN:86}).
 Unlike the natural parametrization, the mean value parametrization has explicit geometric properties that turn out to be particularly convenient in order to describe the closure of $\mathcal{E}_n$, and, ultimately, the asymptotics of the model.

 The next lemma characterizes the geometric properties of $P_n$.
 The most significant of these properties is that $\lim_n P_n = P$, an easy result that turns out to be the key for our analysis.
 Recall that we denote by $T(n,r)$ any Tur\'{a}n graph on $n$ nodes with $r$ classes.
 For $k=0,1,\ldots,n-1$, set $v_{k,n} = t(T(n, k+1))$ and let $L_{k,n}$ denote the line segment joining $v_{k,n}$ and $v_{k+1,n}$.